-- Airbnb: the leading apartment website in the world, Airbnb lists private houses/rooms/apartments/properties available for short-term rent so that you can stay in them during your trip.
-If you have never used it before, here’s a link to get 25€ DISCOUNT on your first purchase.
+- Airbnb: the leading apartment website in the world, Airbnb lists private houses/rooms/apartments /properties available for short-term rent so that you can stay in them during your trip.
+If you have never used it before, Here’s a link to get 25€ off on your first purchase.
 What I like about Airbnb besides how convenient it is are the filters.
 As someone obsessed with sleeping in unique places being able to filter for “hot tub” or “campervan” or “castle” makes all the difference.

-- Booking.com: The place to go for guesthouses and hotels.
+- Booking: The place to go for guesthouses and hotels.
 I like that you can select via map, stars, category and filters like “late check-in”.
 When I’m flying and arriving at a place late at night this is my go-to website to make sure I can check in and someone will be there to give me the keys.
-Us this link for a cheeky discount!
+Use this code for a discount!

 - Agoda: a great hotel booking platform mostly focused in Asia.